 Fidelity also offers Apple iOS and Google Android.
 The Apple iPad seems to work particularly well, offering more functionality than the iPhone.

-Schwab features a minimum initial deposit of $1,000.
+Schwab requires a minimum initial deposit of $1,000.
 You can open an IRA with no money if you enroll with Schwab’s Automatic Investment Plan for at least $100 per month.

 Schwab… and Fidelity!
 It really depends on your investment preferences.

 Fidelity is the better platform for the self-directed investor, particularly if you trade frequently.
 Fidelity’s fees are lower than Schwab by $1 per trade, and that can add up over a year’s worth of frequent trading.
+Plus, there are no longer any required minimums.
 Fidelity’s 400 mutual funds will also be a good place to park that portion of your stock portfolio you want to maintain for some added diversification or to invest in sectors where you’re not completely comfortable going with the DIY route.

 These are two excellent platforms, and you can’t go wrong with either.
 Just pick the one that will work better with your own personal investment style, and you can be completely comfortable with your choice.